EdTeKLA/Cree-Tutor/README.md

 6. Create the file `CreeTutor/CreeTutorBackEnd/CreeTutorBackEnd/settings_secret.py`

-7. Make the contents of settings_secret.py look like this:
+7. (Make sure the slashes for the pathes match the system you are working on) Make the contents of settings_secret.py look like this:

        """
        These settings must never be uploaded onto github.